Seahawks keep postseason hopes alive, top Rams 19-16 in OT

 AP Sports Writer

-SEATTLE (AP) — Jason Myers kicked a 32-yard field goal midway through overtime, and the Seattle Seahawks kept their playoff hopes alive with a 19-16 win over the Los Angeles Rams on Sunday.
+Jason Myers kicked a 32-yard field goal midway through overtime, and the Seahawks beat the Los Angeles Rams 19-16 on Sunday to put their postseason fate in Detroit’s hands.

-Seattle (9-8) eliminated Detroit from playoff contention but still needed a Lions win or tie against Green Bay on Sunday night to reach the playoffs as the No. 7 seed in the NFC.
+Seattle (9-8) eliminated Detroit from playoff contention but still needed a Lions win or tie against Green Bay on Sunday night to secure the No. 7 seed in the NFC.
 The Packers would grab that spot and eliminate the Seahawks with a win.

+“You just do your part.
+That’s what I’ve been preaching to the guys the last couple of weeks,” Seattle safety Quandre Diggs said.
+“We do our part and let the rest handle itself. … If we’re in or we’re not, I think we can hold our head up high and understand we did some great work and we did what a lot of people didn’t expect us to do.”

+Seattle (9-8) concluded an overachieving season with two straight victories and a winning record, defying preseason prognosticators who thought the Seahawks could be among the worst teams in the league.

+Coach Pete Carroll had a different perspective.
+In his view, the Seahawks should not have been in the position of needing help to make the postseason.

+“Where you all thought we did all these cool things and all these things, I didn’t feel like that.
+I feel like we missed our chance,” Carroll said.
+“We had five, six games there that could have gone one way or another and then we wouldn’t be here talking about what’s going on with Detroit right now.”

 Geno Smith had a shaky performance, throwing two interceptions to Jalen Ramsey.
-But he threw a 36-yard touchdown pass to Tyler Lockett in the first half and made several key lays late to put Seattle in position to win.
+But he threw a 36-yard touchdown pass to Tyler Lockett early in the third quarter and made several key lays late to put Seattle in position to win.

 Smith finished 19 of 31 for 214 yards and rookie Kenneth Walker III rushed for 114 yards for Seattle.